HPI-Information-Systems/DendroTime/README.md

 ## Experiments & Reproducibility

 The configuration of DendroTime and the baselines used for the experiments in the paper can be found in the [`experiments`-folder](./experiments/).
-Note that we do not publish the results of the experiments in this Github-Repository due to their size.
+Note that we do not publish all results of the experiments in this Github-Repository due to their size.
+The [`results`-folder](./results/) contains only the aggregated quality and runtimes measuresments of the main experiments.
-Please contact us directly for the experiments' result backups.
+Please contact us directly for the experiments' full result backups.

 ## License